 With over 400 locations, Universal Health Services is one of the largest providers of hospitals and healthcare services in the United States.
 It is also the recipient of one of the most massive medical cyberattacks to date.

-According to Universal Health Services, “At this time, we have no evidence that patient or employee data was accessed, copied or misused.”
+What information was exposed?According to Universal Health Services, “At this time, we have no evidence that patient or employee data was accessed, copied or misused.”

+What happens next?This cyberattack has shut down Universal's entire network.
+Universal Health Services is working extensively with its IT team to get its systems up and running again.
 Not even the largest healthcare networks are immune to ransomware.
 All organizations should build security systems to protect themselves against cyberattacks.

+How can attacks like these be avoided in the future?Hackers are only getting smarter and more sophisticated.
+Your security system always needs to stay updated to stay one step ahead of cybercriminals.
+Ransomware can infect your IT infrastructure through something as commonplace as email.
 Paubox Email Suite Plus allows you to send HIPAA compliant email and comes with strong email filters to recognize and prevent ransomware from entering your inbox.
 It even comes with ExecProtect , a valuable tool in preventing your employees from sending sensitive data to the wrong person in a display name spoofing scheme.